SintaxLabs/YouCantHaveThat/README.md

-> Lightweight protection against obtaining any items of your choice.
+> Prevents obtaining any item of your choice.

 Drop a ⭐ to support and stay up to date!